devstroop/eatery_db/README.md

 <h2 align="center">Made with ❤ by Devstroop Technologies</h2>

-## Build
+## Build Instructions

-Run the following command in the root of the project to generate the required files.
-`Depricated`
+To generate the required files, follow the appropriate commands based on your scenario:

+### Deprecated Build (Flutter)
 ```
 flutter packages pub run build_runner build
 ```

-Run the following command in the root of the project to generate the required files.
-`Stable`
+### Stable Build (Dart)

 ```
 dart run build_runner build
 ```

+## Rebuild Instructions

+If you need to regenerate the required files, you may need to delete conflicting output, use the following commands:

-### Rebuild
+### Deprecated Build (Flutter)

-Run the following command in the root of the project to generate the required files.
-`Depricated`
 ```
 flutter packages pub run build_runner build  --delete-conflicting-outputs
 ```

-Run the following command in the root of the project to generate the required files.
-`Stable`
+### Stable Build (Dart)

 ```
 dart run build_runner build  --delete-conflicting-outputs
 ```

-#### Note
+### Note

-Static model like placed order(independent from erp) should have model instead of model identity as a column Dynamic model like product, category(dependent on erp) should have model identity instead of model as a column
+For static models like placed orders (independent from ERP), use "model" instead of "model identity" as a column.
+For dynamic models like products, categories (dependent on ERP), use "model identity" instead of "model" as a column.